-- Please use BLOCK LETTERS and record your responses on the solid lines - If there is not sufficient space on these pages to include all of your relevant information, please copy and attach additional pages - Please return your completed and signed Application Form by no later than 30 April 2021.
-If we postpone this date, we will post the new date on the website: https://portal.omnibridgeway.com/lloyds - Please ensure that each registered owner in respect of the property identified in Part 4 below, executes and returns a separate Application Form. - It is important that the person(s) signing this Application Form has authority to do so on behalf of the Claimant (as set out in Part 2). - If you are the Funder or the Lawyers, do NOT complete this Application Form.
-Your participation in the Scheme will be agreed in writing directly between you and OBIML. - Return your completed and signed Application Form to Omni Bridgeway (you should retain a copy for your records):
+- Please use BLOCK LETTERS and record your responses on the solid lines - If there is not sufficient space on these pages to include all of your relevant information, please copy and attach additional pages - Please return your completed and signed Application Form by no later than 1 June 2021.
+If we postpone this deadline, we will post the new date on the website: http://portal.omnibridgeway.com/spring-farm - It is important that the person(s) signing this Application Form has authority to do so on behalf of the Claimant (as set out in Part 2). - If you are the Funder or the Lawyers, do NOT complete this Application Form.
+Your participation in the Scheme will be agreed in writing directly between you and OBIML. - Return this Application Form to Omni Bridgeway (you should retain a copy for your records) by :

-By Email: lloyds@omnibridgeway.com
+Email: springfarm@omnibridgeway.com or

-or
+By Post:

-By Post: Omni Bridgeway Investment Management Limited PO Box 5106 PERTH WA 6831 AUSTRALIA
+Omni Bridgeway Investment Management Limited PO Box 5106 PERTH WA 6831 AUSTRALIA